allegory-software/allegory-sdk/lua/mdbx_query.md

 ## Items And Nodes

-A node is opened with `:open() -> next_fn`.
-Calling `next_fn()` returns the next item, or `nil` when the node is exhausted.
-A node instance is single-use:
-`:open()` may be called once.
+A node is opened with `:open()`.
+After opening, `node:next()` returns `true` when the node has advanced to the next item, or `nil` when exhausted.
+A node instance is single-use: `:open()` may be called once.
 A plan runs inside a read transaction the caller has open.

+For PK and PK tuple nodes, `open()` also sets `node:get_pk([name]) -> true, ptr, sz | nil` on the node instance. `get_pk()` returns the raw encoded PK bytes for the current item as a pointer into MDBX-managed memory, valid until the next `node:next()` call.
+For a single-PK stream, `name` is optional or the stream's member name.
+For a PK tuple stream, `name` selects a tuple member; omitting it selects the node's current output member. `get_pk()` returns `nil` when that member is absent in the current item, such as the unmatched side of a left join.
+It is separate from `node:next()` so that pass-through nodes (limit, filter skip paths) can advance without reading the PK bytes at all.

 Primitive node names describe their physical execution.
 The query builder (below) lowers to these nodes, and a plan can be built from them directly; either way the plan is validated before it runs, and an invalid plan raises.

-A stream is the sequence of items returned by one opened node.
+A stream is the sequence of items produced by one opened node.
 The stream name comes from the item type:

-- **PK stream** -- returns PK items; one raw primary-key value for one table.
+- **PK stream** -- one PK per item, for one table.
-- **PK tuple stream** -- returns PK tuple items; PKs for more than one table.
+- **PK tuple stream** -- one PK per table per item, for more than one table.
-- **cursor stream** -- returns cursor bundles; cursors positioned on rows.
+- **cursor stream** -- cursor bundles; cursors positioned on rows.
-- **value stream** -- returns value items; decoded output values.
+- **value stream** -- decoded output values.

 A value item has a **value shape**: the ordered list of output names.
 The item is keyed by those names.
 Two value streams are compatible when they have the same